-All students who register for any semester incur a financial obligation to the university.
-Financial policy and fees are set by the university with the approval of the Board of Regents.
-Each student admitted to the university is assessed tuition based on undergraduate or graduate standing, residency classification, and in certain cases, program of study.
-For a detailed explanation of tuition and fees go to: billpay.umd.edu/ costs.
+All students registered for any semester incur a financial obligation to the university.
+Financial policy and fees are set by the university with the approval of the Maryland Board of Regents.
+Each student admitted to the university is assessed tuition based on undergraduate or graduate standing, residency classification, number of credits taken, and in certain cases, program of study.
+For a detailed explanation of tuition and fees, visit: billpay.umd.edu/costs.